TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 ## Introduction - John

 The introduction must be the opening section of the proposal.
 It acts as the "elevator pitch" of the project, briefly introducing the objective, its importance, and the proposed solution.
-Because readers may only read this section, it should effectively capture their attention and encourage them to read further.
+Because readers may only read this section, it should effectively capture their attention and encourage them to read further. something something something

 Toward the end of the introduction, include a subsection that outlines what the proposal will cover.
 This helps set reader expectations for the ensuing sections.